 The Obstetrics and Gynecology core clerkship, under the direction of Dr. Jocelyn Greely, is part of the core clinical curriculum for Baylor College of Medicine medical students.
 Students may enroll in the rotation as early as the second half of their MS2 year.
-The clerkship is eight weeks in duration - four weeks on Obstetrics and four weeks on Gynecology - with up to 40 students enrolled in any given term.
+The clerkship is six weeks in duration - two weeks on inpatient, two weeks on outpatient, and two weeks on L&D/triage- with up to 35 students enrolled in any given term.

-The OB/GYN Clerkship is an 8-week rotation divided into 2-week sub-rotations (two obstetric and two gynecology).
+The OB/GYN Clerkship is a six-week rotation divided into two-week sub-rotations (two weeks on inpatient, two weeks on outpatient, and two weeks on L&D/triage).
 There are six teaching sites available.
 Each student will not rotate at every site, but will be assigned in order to increase exposure across the department.